saltstack/salt/doc/topics/tutorials/intro_scale.rst

 Introduction to using salt at scale
 ===================================

 Using salt at scale can be quite a tricky task.
-If you're planning on using saltstack for thousands of minions on one or more masters, this tutorial will try keep you of the most rocky trails on the way.
-It will show you, how to tune your master and minion settings, will give you general tips what you can or should enable/disable and also give some insights to what errors may be caused by what situation.
+If its planned to use saltstack for thousands of minions on one or more masters, this tutorial will give advise on tune the master and minion settings, will give general tips what can or should be enabled/disabled and also give some insights to what errors may be caused by what situation.
 It will not go into the details of any setup procedeure required.

 For how to install the saltmaster and get everything up and running, please go here: http://docs.saltstack.com/topics/installation/index.html

 .. note::
     This tutorial is not intended for users with less than a thousand minions.
-Even though it can not hurt, to tune a few settings mentioned in this tutorial if you have less than a thousand minions.
+Even though it can not hurt, to tune a few settings mentioned in this tutorial if the environment consists of less than a thousand minions.

     When used with minions, the term 'many' always means at least a thousand and 'a few' always means about 500.